mbaumer/us_hep_funding/docs/_states/SC.md

 Lindsey Graham is the #6 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

-Tim Scott is not on any of our key committees
+Tim Scott is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: